kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 - There are various configurations (states) of the queens on the chessboard.
 - The goal is to find a sequence of actions that will lead from an initial state (the starting position of the queens) to a desired goal state (the configuration of the queens on the chessboard so that no queen can attack another queen).

-### More Examples
+### Other Interesting Examples 🤩

-There are many other examples of search problems.
+Search problems will help us solve very interesting problems.
 Retrieving relevant web pages or documents in response to a search query, finding the optimal path for data packets to travel from a source to a destination, solving puzzles like Sudoku or Rubik's Cube, and determining the optimal route between two locations on a map are all examples of search problems.
+You will learn how to solve such problems in this course 🚀.

-## Understanding Our Objective
+## 🎯 Understanding Our Objective

 One might question whether we are genuinely searching for something in this context.
 Well, you can think of the path itself as the object of our search.
 In the car example, our mission is to discover the path leading us to point B (**by searching possible states**).
 In the 8-queens problem, our mission is to find the configuration of the queens on the chessboard (by searching possible states starting with an initial one).